“Yoga is just stretching. I can do any class off YouTube at home anytime.”

 As you lift, engage your erector spinae muscles (squeeze your shoulder blades together) and lift your chest and shoulders up about 6-10 inches.
 Keep the tops of your feet down and hold for about four slow breaths.

-From here, press your shin down to open up your hip flexors and relive tension.
+From here, press your shin down into your mat to open up your hip flexors and relive tension.

 After you hold the posture for about four deep breaths on the first leg, switch to the next.
 Take your time here and exhale as you sit deeper into the pose.
 Let your head hang heavy.